 Resilience Theory Characteristics

-Unlike most other theories, resilience theory is not a set of determined hypotheses or principles.
+Unlike most other theories, resilience theories are not a set of determined hypotheses or principles.

-Rather, it is a framework that keeps evolving over the years as researchers learn more through studies and analyses.
+Rather, it is a framework that keeps evolving as researchers learn more through studies and analyses.

 Among the many different models of resilience theory, several common characteristics have emerged and are agreed upon by most resilience theorists.